DeepSportradar/instance-segmentation-challenge/README.md

 unzip -qo ./deepsport-dataset.zip -d deepsport_dataset
 ```

-### Generating COCO-format annotation files
+### The COCO-format annotation files

-Once the dataset is downloaded and unzipped, the command
+The `.json` files provided in the `annotations/` folder by this repository are annotation files for the different splits of the dataset.
+They comply with the COCO format, and can be re-generated using the following command once the dataset is setup:

 ```bash
 python3 tools/gen_annotations.py
 ```

-should create the COCO-format JSON files for the various splits.
+Having no change with respect to files distributed means that the dataset should be correctly configured.

 ### About the splits